benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseOptics/README.md

 - Recall in previous examples we had two distinct readers for two different type of configuration, the `Filesystem` and the number, `topN`, of the largest files that the scanner would keep track of.
-Now, there is a new class `AppConfig` that models the applications config, has has these two config items as fields.
+Now, there is a new class `AppConfig` that models the applications config, which has these two config items as fields.
 We want to write the overall program purely in terms of `AppConfig` and transform its `Reader` effect into readers of the other two subtypes.

    Find `AppConfig` and its companion.
 Note that it has an implicit `Lens` declared between `AppConfig` and `Filesystem`.